xiaolei-lab/rMVP/README.md

     #CV.GLM=Covariates,     ##if you have additional covariates, please keep there open.
     #CV.MLM=Covariates,
     #CV.FarmCPU=Covariates,
-    nPC.GLM=5,      ##if you have added PC into covariates, please keep there closed. nPC.MLM=3,
+    nPC.GLM=5,      ##if you have added PCs into covariates, please keep there closed. nPC.MLM=3,     ##if you don't want to add PCs as covariates, please comment out the parameters instead of setting the nPC to 0. nPC.FarmCPU=3,
-    nPC.FarmCPU=3,
     priority="speed",       ##for Kinship construction
     #ncpus=10,